Creating an IPsec tunnel between NG Firewall appliances

 Remote Host: This is the WAN IP of the other side of the tunnel.

-Local & Remote Identifier: These are only used if either side of the tunnel is behind a NAT.
+Local & Remote Identifier: Generally, leave these blank: they are only used if either side of the tunnel is behind a NAT.

 Local Network: This is the local subnet that you would like to allow access to the tunnel.
 If the tunnel's IKE Version is set to IKEv2, you can list more than one subnet by separating each with a comma and no spaces.